 Once a damaged structure has been repaired, does it have reduced vulnerability?

 Yes—when a structure is repaired after damage from a specific hazard, its vulnerability to future events of the same type is often reduced, assuming the repairs are done properly.
 This is typically due to the use of newer materials, modern construction techniques, and upgrades that address weaknesses revealed by the initial damage.
 The extent of vulnerability reduction depends on factors such as repair quality, adherence to updated codes, and whether resilience enhancements were included.
+However, vulnerability will be increased during the period between damage and completion of repairs; any risk analysis performed prior to the damage should be updated post-event to reflect the change in vulnerability.

 Can you comment on the reliability of JUST using the engineering curves to estimate financial damage to a property?